IsmaelMatiz/Convertidor_de_moneda/README.md

 This is pretty easy to use, just execute the main file or if you are using the jar just execute it (Keep in mind that you will need to use the JDK 11), then you will see a dialog that will ask you

-wich converter use? (temperture or currency)
+wich converter use?
+(Binary or currency)

-##### Temperture
+##### Binary
-At this point the system will ask u to enter the number in Celsius then you will see the result in Fahrenheit, finally another dialog to return at the begining or enter another temperture
+The first parte will ask u the way to converte Binary to decimal or vice-versa, then the system will ask u to enter the number in the choosen election(decimal or binary) then you will see the conversion result, finally another dialog to return at the begining or close the program

 ##### Currency
 First the system will ask you the amount to convert then the currency and finally the value also will ask you to return to the main menu, enter another amount or exit